Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we have introduced an innovative method for the efficient distillation of LLMs into SLMs, emphasizing not only the transfer of self-evaluation capability but also the comprehensive thinking, to mitigate the shortcomings of previous CoT distillation methods.
-Comprehensive experiments demonstrate that our method outperforms prior distillation methods consistently across varied tasks for reasoning capability tests.
-We aspire for this research to facilitate the more effective and efficient utilization of language models, particularly in resource-limited environments.
+In this study, we have introduced an innovative method to effectively distill the more comprehensive capabilities from LLMs into SLMs, emphasizing both the transfer of self-evaluation capability and comprehensive thinking, to mitigate the shortcomings of previous CoT distillation methods.
+Comprehensive experiments demonstrate that our method outperforms prior distillation methods consistently in various NLP tasks, significantly improving the performance and reliability of SLMs.
+We hope that this study can promote the more effective and efficient utilization of SLMs, especially in resource-limited environments.